AfricArxiv/hub-and-search-portal/README.md

 The repository database will be hosted by African research institutions in each of the 5 regions on the continent.
 To achieve this we will build a decentralized infrastructure with the following features:
 - Core database hosted on a server at an African institution
-- Mirror backup of the database to servers in all African regions (EastA, WestA, NorthA, CentralA)
+- Mirror backup of the database to servers in all African regions (EastA, WestA, NorthA, CentralA) and a Cloud
 - Ensuring African ownership of African research output
-- incl. blockchain components
+- possibly incl. blockchain components
 - …